-Sites of Nature Conservation Importance were designated in the 1990's by Surrey Wildlife Trust and reviewed in 2013.
+Sites of Nature Conservation Importance were designated in the 1990's by Surrey Wildlife Trust.
 Whilst SNCI are not a statutory designation they arose from national guidance on planning policy.
 Incorporated into the Epsom and Ewell 'Local Plan' they have helped protect biodiversity by guiding planning decisions and SNCI now inform the Epsom and Ewell 'Local Development Framework'.
-There are a total of 13 in the borough including the two SSSI and the four LNR's
+There are a total of 12 in the borough including the two SSSI and the four LNR's